Armorhtk/armorhtk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m currently doing my Ph.D. in computer science and at Southwest University.

-My academic background overlaps machine learning, sar imaging, mmWave radar signal/image processing, optimization and inverse problems.
+My academic background overlaps machine learning, sar imaging, mmWave radar signal processing, optimization and inverse problems.
 I am truly passionate about remaining at the intersection of these fields and driving innovation along with fellow researchers from the sides of both mmWave  and machine learning.
-Feel free to explore my CV to learn more about me.

 Over the past two years, I have been actively working on SAR image reconstruction with generative models.
 Feel free to check my projects page.
 You will find I have used python, C/C++, shell and Latex in my projects on [armorhtk@github](https://github.com/Armorhtk).
 I have spent much time with JAX/Tensorflow/Pytorch.